catbig/quran-explorer/README.md

 ## ⚙️ Project Setup

-Use this if you want to set up the project from scratch.
+Use this step if you want to set up the project from scratch.

 ```bash
 npx create-next-app@15.5.6 quran-explorer